 Research Experience for Undergraduates

 Students are assigned to a specific research project and make a meaningful research contribution to their research group.
 Each project involves hands-on nanotechnology research with state-of-the-art equipment.
 Each student works on an individual research project, with support from faculty, graduate student mentors, and facility staff.
-We have been in operation since 1997, with over 1000 alumni.
+This program is similar to the NNIN and NNUN REU programs have been in operation since 1997, with over 1000 alumni.
 Through experience, we have developed mechanisms to assure that each student has a successful and educational research experience.

-The program runs from early June until mid-August, although the exact dates vary by site.
-The program culminates in the NNIN REU Convocation, a three day technical symposium held at one of the NNIN sites.
-All participants will travel to the REU Convocation and present their research results to their peers.
-Finally, each student writes a two page report which is published as part of the NNIN REU Research Accomplishments.
-All together, the program offers an excellent introduction to nanotechnology and a preview of a scientific research career.
+The program will from early June until mid-August, although the exact dates vary by site (some accommodations can be made for late arrivals).
+The program culminates in the N-REU Convocation, a three-day technical symposium being held at Georgia Institute of Technology, August 10-13.
+All participants will travel to the N-REU Convocation and present their research results to their peers.
+Finally, each student writes a two-page report which will be published as part of the 2014 National Nanotechnology Infrastructure Network Research Experience for Undergraduates (NNIN REU) Research Accomplishments.

 Results from prior years’ programs, including photographs, participant listings, published reports, and in some cases presentation videos are accessible under the menu at the left.